The Vampire Lovers: Production

-The film was a co-production between Hammer and American International, who were interested in a vampire movie with more explicit sexual content to take advantage of a more relaxed censorship environment.
+The film was a co-production between Hammer Film Productions and American International Pictures (AIP), who were interested in a vampire film with more explicit sexual content to take advantage of a more relaxed censorship environment.
 It was decided to adapt Carmilla.
 Harry Fine and Michael Style were the two producers.
+They formed a company, Fantale, along with writer Tudor Gates.

+Harry Fine's wife knew Nat Cohen who introduced them to James Carreras.
+Fine suggested they film Carmilla.
+Tudor Gates said Carreras was enthusiastic and he sold it "instantly" to AIP based on the poster.

-Before production, the script of The Vampire Lovers was sent to the chief censor John Trevelyan, who warned the studio about depictions of lesbianism, pointing out that a previous lesbian film, The Killing of Sister George, had had five minutes excised by his office.
+Before production, the script of The Vampire Lovers was sent to the chief censor, John Trevelyan, who warned the studio about depictions of lesbianism, pointing out that a previous lesbian film, The Killing of Sister George, had had five minutes excised by his office.
 In response, Hammer replied that the lesbianism was not of their doing, but was present in the original story by Le Fanu.
 Trevelyan backed down as a result.

 Production of The Vampire Lovers began at Elstree Studios on 19 January 1970 and used locations in the grounds of Moor Park Mansion, Hertfordshire (standing in for Styria, Central Europe).
 Produced on a relatively low budget of £165,227, it was the final Hammer film to be financed with American money—most of the later films were backed by Rank or EMI.
+Gates thought AIP gave Hammer $400,000 so "Jimmy had change left over".
+He said Fantale, his company with Fine and Styles, had a 25% profit stake (which was very lucrative).

 While filming the scene in which Carmilla attacks Madame Perrodot, Ingrid Pitt's fangs kept falling out of her mouth and dropping into Kate O'Mara's cleavage, prompting gales of uncontrollable laughter from both actresses.
 Finally, Pitt grabbed some chewing gum from the mouth of one of the crew members and used it to secure her fangs.